-Virtual Volunteer Opportunities for High School Students
+Online/Virtual Volunteer Opportunities for High School Students

-1) Provide Virtual COVID-19 Assistance
+1) Provide Virtual Healthcare Assistance

 There are also behind-the-scenes ways to make a contribution at a time of so much sacrifice.
 Something as simple as becoming a Digital Advocate for the Red Cross can allow teens to make an impact on the crisis.
 This can involve actions like simply sharing Red Cross content across social media platforms or organizing an online fundraiser.
 Points of Light is a group that engages 5 million volunteers per year across 37 countries.

 2) Tutor Students Online